 - It is an increasingly serious threat to global public health that requires action across all government sectors and society.

-- AMR is present in all parts of the world.
+- Antimicrobial resistance is present in all parts of the world.
 New resistance mechanisms emerge and spread globally.

 What is antimicrobial resistance?

 The evolution of resistant strains is a natural phenomenon that occurs when microorganisms replicate themselves erroneously or when resistant traits are exchanged between them.
 The use and misuse of antimicrobial drugs accelerates the emergence of drug-resistant strains.
-Poor infection control practices, inadequate sanitary conditions and inappropriate food-handling encourages the further spread of AMR.
+Poor infection control practices, inadequate sanitary conditions and inappropriate food-handling encourage the further spread of antimicrobial resistance.